ARGAMX/Hackintosh-Intel-i9-10850k-MSI-Z490-GAMING-EDGE-WIFI/README.md

 Hello folks,

-I have successfully installed (updated) MacOS Catalina to 10.15.5 on my i9-10850k Comet Lake running on a MSI Z490 GAMING EDGE WIFI.
+I have successfully installed (updated) MacOS to BigSur 11.6 on my i9-10850k Comet Lake running on a MSI Z490 GAMING EDGE WIFI.

 You can find my EFI folder in this repository.